clirdlf/ndsa.org/groups/storage-survey.md

 ---

 ## Background
 In [2011](http://www.dlib.org/dlib/may13/altman/05altman.html), [2013](http://www.dlib.org/dlib/july17/gallinger/07gallinger.html), and [2019](https://osf.io/uwsg7/) members of the NDSA Infrastructure Interest Group conducted surveys on the preservation storage practices of NDSA member organizations.
 The goal of these surveys was “to develop a snapshot of storage practices within the organizations of the NDSA and insight into how those practices change over time.”
+The goal of the 2023 Survey is to gather current information and insight on trends, technologies, standards, and practices that impact digital preservation storage and evaluate changes from previous surveys.

 ## 2023 Working Group Objectives
-The 2023 Storage Survey Working Group is currently setting up their first meetings.
-Stay tuned for more information on their upcoming work.  <!--in late 2018 to gather new data on preservation storage practices.
-The goal of the 2019 survey was not only to collect updated information in order to compare to the [2011](https://hdl.handle.net/1902.1/19768) and [2013](https://doi.org/10.7910/DVN/8NYC97) survey data, but to gather information on how new technologies or standards have impacted preservation storage.
-Work was completed in 2019 and the final report was published in Feburuary 2020.  -->
+The 2023 Storage Survey Working Group will be releasing the 2023 Storage Survey in the fall of 2023, with the objective of producing a report on the survey findings by Summer of 2024.

 ### 2023 Storage Survey Team
 - Amy Allen, co-chair
 - Sibyl Schaefer, co-chair

-Names will be added after individuals are confirmed.
+Members: Kevin Latta, Eric Lopatin, Patrice-Andre "Max" Prud'homme, Danielle Spalenka, Kathryn Slover, Mark Shelstad, Kari May, Amanda Garfunkel, Jan Whalen, Alan Munshower, Rebecca Fraimow, Este Pope, Krista Oldham, Andrew McDonnell, Georgia Moppet, Stephanie Ayers

-## 2019 Publication
+## Previous Publications
 The [2019 Storage Infrastructure Survey Report](https://osf.io/uwsg7/) was completed in February 2020 and available on the NDSA OSF page.
-DLib Magazine published the [2011](http://www.dlib.org/dlib/may13/altman/05altman.html), [2013](http://www.dlib.org/dlib/july17/gallinger/07gallinger.html) reports.
+DLib Magazine published the [2011](http://www.dlib.org/dlib/may13/altman/05altman.html) and [2013](http://www.dlib.org/dlib/july17/gallinger/07gallinger.html) reports.

 ## Get Involved